marcnadon/Calibr/README.md

 ## Output

-By default, ouptut from `export_results` will be written to a new `Calibr` subdirectory of the the users HOME directory.
+By default, output from `export_results` will be written to a new `Calibr` subdirectory of the the users HOME directory.

 For Windows users, the HOME directory is typically located at `C:/users/[USERNAME]/Documents/`.
 Where `[USERNAME]` is the system's user account name.